 Furthermore, creativity is a skill, which like any skill, can be improved with practice.

-So, dig in, increasing your creativity will add zest to your life.
+So, dig in.
+We present 42 ways to increase your creativity and add zest to your life.

-Now, let’s discover some fun ways to boost your creativity.
+Now, let’s discover some fun ways to boost your creativity and open up a deeper subconscious realm

 #1.
 Set aside time for creativity